 Two of the six TGS core values are Thoughtfulness and Synergy, which connect to our school-wide desires to share and reflect world experiences.
 Out of these motivations rose the weekly skill session unique to TGS called the newMedia Lab.
 The core mission of the newMedia Lab is for students to share and reflect their TGS experiences in creative ways.

 This weekly lab is divided into two sections: instruction and implementation.
-Upon noting the skill needs of upcoming academic assessments, students learn about how to communicate effectively using such media or venues as blogs, music, social networks, video, digital photography, etc. Students utilize this weekly session to elevate their homework quality and better access a global community with their sharable, digital content.
+Upon noting the skill needs of upcoming academic assessments, students learn about how to communicate effectively using such media or venues as blogs, music, social networks, video, digital photography, etc. Students utilize this weekly session to elevate their homework quality and better access a global community with their shareable, digital content.

 It’s not just academics that are supported in the newMedia Lab but personal work that helps students process their learning and living environment.
 Traveling the world invites transformative opportunities for students and the need to process, and this session provides a forum for discussion, inspiration for possible content, and a space in their hectic schedules to accurately document their dynamic lives.